runtimeverification/wasm-semantics/media/201906-presentation-wasm-on-blockchain.md

 Verifying Wasm programs
 ----------------------------

-1. The KWasm semantics generates a parser and a deductive program verifier.
+> 1. From the KWasm semantics, K generates a parser and a deductive program verifier.
-2. A verification claim is written like a rewrite rule. `rule A => B` should be read as "`A` will eventually always evaluate to `B`".
+> 2. A verification claim is written like a rewrite rule. `rule A => B` should be read as "`A` will eventually always evaluate to `B`".
-3. The automatic prover tries to construct a proof (with the help of Z3 to check constraint satisfiability) that every possible execution path starting in `A` eventually rewrites to `B`.
+> 3. The automatic prover tries to construct a proof (with the help of Z3 to check constraint satisfiability) that every possible execution path starting in `A` eventually rewrites to `B`.
-4. The tool KLab (by DappHub) offers an interactive view of execution paths, great for seeing where and why the prover failed.
+> 4. KLab offers an interactive view of execution, both the successful and the failed paths.

 . . .